Ergothioneine (ErgoActive®)

 Older adults with subjective memory complaints.

 EGT supplementation modestly improved working memory, attention, and processing speed on cognitive battery vs placebo.
-Note: small trial; the cognitive RCT evidence base for EGT is limited.
+Note: small trial; the cognitive clinical trial evidence base for EGT is limited.
 Effect sizes meaningful but require independent replication.
 EGT is a promising emerging supplement but should not be marketed with confident cognitive benefit claims yet.

 3